 Get-SPOTenantCdnOrigins -CdnType Private

-If you get “(configuration pending)” message, you have to wait!
+If you get the “(configuration pending)” message, you have to wait!
 Once completed, you can find the organization asset libraries under the “Your Organization” tab.

 Here are some cmdlets to help you: